 STEP 5.
 Calculate the location specific output power level of each master WSD

-Three kinds of calculation method in Sections 2 and 3 are adopted here.
 The detail simulation parameters are shown in Table 4.

 STEP 6.
-Collect the simulation results on the SINR of the protection contour, the maximum output power level of WSD and its network area capacity [bits/Hz] in each WSD network by each master WSD.
+Collect the simulation results on the SINR of the protection contour, the maximum output power level of WSD [NOTE EBU: calculated ‘network area capacity’ doesn’t seem to be of significance in a Report on the ‘technical requirements of WSDs, and therefore it is proposed to delete the corresponding Tables – in any case and its network area capacity [bits/Hz] in each WSD network by each master WSD]

-The CDFs are also shown in Annex 1.

 Figure 13: Simulation methodology